 There are small outcrops of Bearhead Rhyolite throughout the eastern side of the northern moat area.
 Geologists interpret these dikes as feeder conduits connecting overlying domes and flows (now mostly eroded away) with a vast body of rhyolite underground, the Bearhead Batholith.
 It's kind of conjectural that it's actually down there, but the conjecture is a good one.

-southern Jemez, being surrounded by deep canyons and rugged
+the southern Jemez, being surrounded by deep canyons and rugged

 terrain with no forest road nearby.
 However, one can get a distant